Best Forced Reset Triggers & Super Safeties 2026: Buyer's Guide

 There are two approaches to achieving this:

 - FRT (Forced Reset Trigger): Replaces your entire fire control group with a self-contained trigger unit.
-The Partisan Disruptor is a full trigger assembly.
+The Triggered Company Disruptor and the new LAT trigger are full trigger assemblies.
 More consistent operation, but accelerates internal wear since the entire trigger mechanism cycles at high speed.

 - FRS (Forced Reset Selector / Super Safety): Replaces only your safety selector and works with your existing mil-spec trigger.
-The AS Designs Arc Fire, Atrius FRS, and Mars Super Safety take this approach.
+The AS Designs Arc-Fire V2, Atrius FRS, and Mars Super Safety take this approach.
 Preserves trigger longevity, costs less, and installs faster since you keep your existing FCG.

 Neither type is a binary trigger (which fires on pull and release) or a bump stock (which requires forward pressure).
 Forced reset systems are a distinct category of semi-automatic mechanism.